youmi-zym/CompletionFormer/README.md

 If you find our work useful in your research please consider citing our paper:

 ```
-@inproceedings{Zhang2023CompletionFormer,
+@inproceedings{zhang2023completionformer,
-      title     = {CompletionFormer: Depth Completion with Convolutions and Vision Transformers},
+  title={Completionformer: Depth completion with convolutions and vision transformers},
-      author    = {Zhang, Youmin and Guo, Xianda and Poggi, Matteo and Zhu, Zheng and Huang, Guan and Mattoccia, Stefano},
+  author={Zhang, Youmin and Guo, Xianda and Poggi, Matteo and Zhu, Zheng and Huang, Guan and Mattoccia, Stefano},
-      booktitle = {CVPR},
-      year      = {2023}
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={18527--18536},
+  year={2023}
 }
 ```